How Detailed Should Your Invention Disclosure Form Be?

 #1 – Training and Socialization

 Training and educating about the importance of idea capture and the ways to fill the invention disclosure form (IDF) efficiently is essential.
+Alongside these measures, having a skilled patent attorney on board can simplify the patenting process, making it more accessible for inventors.
 An IDF helps your organisation begin the process to decide which inventions are patentable and worth pursuit.
 The information in the IDF also documents information that will help evaluation and drafting of a patent application.

 Conduct interactive sessions with the inventors to explain the invention disclosure and patent process.
 Also, your organisation can circulate samples of properly filled forms where the patents have been granted successfully.
 Consider publishing guidelines for filling out the form or recording training for all new hires to understand the innovation program.